MicrosoftDocs/power-platform/power-virtual-agents/analytics-sessions.md

     ![](media/export-view-all-fields.png)

-1. View the bot’s conversation transcripts.
+1. View the botâ€™s conversation transcripts.

     ![](media/export-view-sessions.png)

-**To export the conversation transcripts**
+### Export conversation transcripts

 1. In the side navigation pane, expand the **Data** node.
 Select **Entities** and then **Export data**.